racket/racket7/pkgs/expander/README.txt

 Roadmap to the implementation:

+ read/ - the readers
+   demo.rkt - simples examples/tests for the reader

  syntax/ - syntax-object and binding representation syntax.rkt - syntax-object structure scope.rkt - scope sets and binding